Go on, escape.

 - says Nitta at one point.
 While Konno goes up against all the OPEN guys at least once, it’s Nitta who he sees more of.
 While (most of) the heroes in CAGE are given equal standing when it comes to emphasis and endings, it’s Nitta who starkly stands out to the reader throughout this.
 His merciless, malicious words further bruise Konno’s malleable mindset, and Nitta spits them out with every intention.
 What he makes sure to rub in is how he has companions through it all, whereas Konno doesn’t.
 After all, he has been reduced to a 2-bit thug.
 He’s no longer a regular guy who’s been pulled off the street, but a goon involved with what he had previously struggled against.
 A smile growing on Konno’s face, it’s rather shocking, unbelievable even that he can go after the OPEN characters with the intent to kill but the reader has long since realized that what they’re dealing with is a villain.
 When the hero goes down laughing, it’s not the protagonist you’re siding with.

-Through Konno’s blank eyes and vacant smile, Nitta asks “are you feeling alright bro”.
-It’s all so incredibly disturbing and not at all what one would have expected from the protagonist originally introduced in OPEN with his silly food related dreams.
-Fujisaki comments that his appearance changes as the days wear on.
-Gazing into a car mirror with clothes stained with blood that isn’t his own, Konno catches sight of Nitta.
+Through Konno’s blank eyes and vacant smile, Nitta asks him is he feeling alright, bro – and it’s all so incredibly disturbing and not at all what one would have expected from the protagonist originally introduced in OPEN with silly food dreams.
+Yagasaki comments that his appearance changes as the days wear on.
+Gazing into a car mirror with clothes stained in blood that isn’t his own, Konno catches sight of Nitta.
 And Nitta laughs.
 When you’re backed against the wall, you have two options.
 Smash it, or refuse to move.
 Konno’s mindset shifts between the two sporadically as a result.
 Who’s he doing all of it for, really?
 He does want to kill people, and realizes that if he must, will.
 The numbers of his nameless, faceless victims escalate and he faces having no tomorrow, future, or allies.
 Elements of his younger sister scowling at him over something trivial and hearing his dad snorting through his sleep drift in from a different world.
 Konno boxes himself in, and accepts the role of a villain to do what he must.
 To save who he must.
+But in the end, it might just be Konno who really needs to be saved here…

 One aspect I had previously praised OPEN for was how casually it handled some of the characters being into dudes.
 With this I was made eat my words and then some, for it featured the hallmarks of the genre I detest in spades.
 ‘O-oh he’s a boy, but I love him!’ our heroine- sorry, hero – all but dreamily professes; starry-eyed; chin in hand.
 In CLOSE Konno constantly feels the need to bring to the reader’s attention that he’s like, totally straight man even after getting with another guy.
 Now, with BL this sort of shite is practically a given and can even be masterfully played for comedic effect when the situation allows (see Hadaka Shitsuji‘s Tomoaki).
 But when something makes what seems like a careful effort to avoid it and only to revert later, you really have to question what the writers were thinking.
 Those words leave a bitter aftertaste.